burlachenkok/burlachenkok.github.io/_posts/2021-2-18-Faster-Non-Convex-Distributed-Learning-with-Compression.md

 layout: post
 title:  Faster Non-Convex Distributed Learning with Compression
 published: true
 ---

+This is a post about this paper: [https://arxiv.org/abs/2102.07845](https://arxiv.org/abs/2102.07845)

+---
 # About paper

 Here is the our work: "Faster Non-Convex Distributed Learning with Compression", my joint work Eduard Gorbunov, Zhize Li, Peter Richtarik.

+This work brings tramandously improvement into theoretical and pratical convegence speed for non-convex distributed setting.

+It allows to plug randomized mapping (with certain properties) which are called by people who is working Stochast Optimization methods as compression operators.

 # Reference to Arxiv